-Penalty is computed as follows: Tax Due minus any credits (EARR Credit and/or Previous Credit), multiplied by the appropriate penalty percentage rate.
+Penalty is computed as follows: Subtotal multiplied by the appropriate penalty percentage rate.
 Please do not round the penalty amount to the nearest dollar.
 The minimum amount of penalty is \$5.00 for any late filing if tax is due.
 Return must be postmarked by the due date to avoid penalties.
 Penalty is assessed as follows: